Frederick II, Holy Roman Emperor: Conspiracy, crisis and setbacks

 Innocent also sent a flow of money to Germany to dislodge Frederick's power there.
-The archbishops of Cologne and Mainz also declared Frederick deposed, and in May 1246 Henry Raspe, Landgrave of Thuringia was chosen as papal-backed anti-king.
-On 5 August 1246 Henry Raspe, thanks to the Pope's money, managed to defeat an army of Conrad, son of Frederick, in the Battle of Frankfurt.
+The archbishops of Cologne and Mainz declared Frederick deposed, and in May 1246, Henry Raspe, Landgrave of Thuringia, was chosen as papal-backed anti-king.
+On 5 August 1246, Henry Raspe, thanks to the pope's money, managed to defeat an army of Conrad, son of Frederick, in the Battle of Frankfurt.
 Frederick strengthened his position in Southern Germany, however, acquiring the Duchy of Austria, whose duke had died without heirs, along with the sizable treasury of the now bereft House of Babenberg.
-A year later Henry Raspe died, and Innocent selected William II of Holland as the new pro-papal anti-king but support for the latter remained minimal in Germany until the Emperor’s death.
+A year later, Henry Raspe died, and Innocent selected William II of Holland as the new pro-papal anti-king, but support for the latter remained minimal and generally ineffective in Germany until the emperor's death.

-Between February and March 1247 Frederick settled the situation in Italy a diet in Terni, naming his relatives or friends as vicars of the various lands, including one of his illegitimate sons, Richard of Chieti, as Imperial vicar of Spoleto.
+Between February and March 1247, Frederick settled the situation in Italy at a diet in Terni, naming his relatives or friends as vicars of the various lands, including one of his illegitimate sons, Richard of Chieti, as Imperial Vicar of Spoleto.
 He married his son Manfred to the daughter of Amedeo di Savoia to secure the Alpine passes to Lyon and compelled the submission of the marquis of Monferrato.
-A papal army under the command of Ottaviano degli Ubaldini never reached Lombardy, and the Emperor, accompanied by a massive army, held another diet at Turin.
+A papal army under the command of Ottaviano degli Ubaldini never reached Lombardy, and the emperor, accompanied by a massive army, held another diet at Turin.
 Innocent once again asked for protection from the King of France, Louis IX, but the king consistently refused, hoping instead to broker a peace which left Frederick free to support crusading plans in the Levant.
 However, Louis also warned that he would not accept any direct attack by Frederick against Innocent in Lyon.
-Despite this, Lyon was technically an imperial city and Frederick stood poised to lead an expedition across the Alps to confront Innocent directly.
+Despite this, Lyon was technically an Imperial city and Frederick stood poised to lead an expedition across the Alps to confront Innocent directly.